microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 PropCount is less than the number of properties available for that intrinsic, the operation fails and `E_INVALIDARG` is returned.

-// XXX TODO: Add query for emulated types.
+// #411 TODO: Add query for emulated types.
 For example E4M3 and E5M2 might not be supported on certain h/w, but since these are in the minimum support set, they need to be emulated, possibly using FP16.
 Add capability for the application to query which types are natively supported and which ones are